 Welcome to the website of the Virginia Commonwealth University (VCU) chapter of Phi Kappa Phi.
 The Honor Society of Phi Kappa Phi, founded in 1897, is the nation’s oldest, largest, and most selective all-discipline honor society.
 The VCU chapter of Phi Kappa Phi has been recognizing students of superior academic achievement since it was founded in 1976, and is the only university-wide honor society that promotes and recognizes academic excellence in all academic disciplines.
 The Phi Kappa Phi motto is Let the Love of Learning Rule Humanity.
 Our VCU chapter is committed to this guiding principle.

 Each year our chapter sponsors the Eat and Greet Dinner for Phi Kappa Phi faculty and student members, at which the Executive Committee cooks a meal for fellowship and meaningful conversation.
-The 2020 Eat and Greet Dinner is planned to take place in February at Beth Ahabah, located at 1111 W. Franklin St., just west of the Monroe Park Campus.

 Our nationally recognized scholarship program is held in the spring.
 Scholarship recipients are identified in February and recognized at an April ceremony.
 Scholarships include the Lauren A. Woods Graduate Fellowship, the Wayne C. Hall Undergraduate Scholarship, the Susan E. Kennedy Graduate Scholarship, the Robert G. Davis Service Scholarship, and the graduate and undergraduate scholarships given by the individual colleges and schools.
 You can find more detailed scholarship information here.
 At last year’s ceremony, $19,800 in scholarship money was awarded to 17 undergraduate and graduate students in the name of Phi Kappa Phi.
-This year’s Scholarship Ceremony will be held on April 16, 2020 at the VMFA.

 Thank you for your interest in Phi Kappa Phi.

-President, Phi Kappa Phi chapter 193
+President and Acting Treasurer, Phi Kappa Phi chapter 193